RalfJung/rust-101/README.md

 ## Online tutorial

-The easiest way to the toturial is to check out its [online version](https://www.ralfj.de/projects/rust-101/main.html).
+The most accessible form of the toturial is its [online version](https://www.ralfj.de/projects/rust-101/main.html).

 ## Usage